adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.11.5 =
+* Updated the readme.txt to reflect that the plugin has been tested with up to WordPress 6.3.1.

 = 1.11.4 =
 * Now registering the AdPlugg Block still in the init hook but with the default